redhat-openstack/packstack/docs/packstack.rst

     Comma-separated list of bridge mappings for the OpenStack Networking Open vSwitch plugin.
 Each tuple in the list must be in the format <physical_network>:<ovs_bridge>.
 Example: physnet1:br-eth1,physnet2:br-eth2,physnet3:br-eth3

 **CONFIG_NEUTRON_OVS_BRIDGE_IFACES**
     Comma-separated list of colon-separated Open vSwitch <bridge>:<interface> pairs.
 The interface will be added to the associated bridge.
+If you desire the bridge to be persistent a value must be added to this directive, also CONFIG_NEUTRON_OVS_BRIDGE_MAPPINGS must be set in order to create the proper port.
+This can be achieved from the command line by issuing the following command: packstack --allinone --os-neutron-ovs-bridge-mappings=ext-net:br-ex --os-neutron-ovs-bridge-interfaces=br-ex:eth0

 Neutron OVS agent config for tunnels
 ------------------------------------